 Switch Mgmt IPv6 Subnet Prefix - Specifies the IPv6 prefix for the Mgmt0 interface on the switch.
-The prefix should be between 112 and 126.
+The prefix should be from 112 through 126.
 This field is editable if you enable IPv6 for DHCP.

 Enable AAA Config - Select this check box to include AAA configs from Advanced tab during device bootup.